ttlew/conversation/dialog-build.md

     If you make a slot optional, only reference its context variable in response text if you can word it such that it makes sense even if no value is provided for the slot.
 For example, you might word a summary statement like this, "I am ordering a $dietary $size pizza for delivery at $time."
 The resulting text still makes sense if the dietary restruction information, such as `gluten-free` or `dairy-free` is not provided, "I am ordering a large pizza for delivery at 3:00PM."
     {: tip}
-1.  **Ask for everything at once**.
-    Include an initial prompt for the whole node that clearly tells users which units of information you want them to provide.
-Displaying this prompt first gives users the opportunity to provide all the details at once and not have to wait to be prompted for each piece of information one at a time.

-    For example, when the node is triggered because a customer wants to order a pizza, you can respond with the preliminary prompt, "I can take your pizza order.
-Tell me what size pizza you want and the time that you want it delivered."

-    If the user provides even one piece of this information in their initial request, then the prompt is not displayed.
-For example, the initial input might be, "I want to order a large pizza."
-When the service analyzes the input, it recognizes "large" as the pizza size and fills the **Size** slot with the value provided.
-Because one of the slots is filled, it skips displaying the initial prompt to avoid asking for the pizza size information again.
-Instead, it displays the prompts for any remaining slots with missing information.

-    Select the **Prompt for everything** checkbox to enable the intial prompt.
 1.  **Keep users on track**.
     You can optionally define node-level handlers that provide responses to questions users might ask during the interaction that are tangential to the purpose of the node.